latsa/nanomsg_test/README.md

 ## 4. "Pull" waits for message for 10 seconds, if it doesn't receive message it exits with non-zero code.

-* 4.0 OK, setsockopt needs to be set.
 * 4.1 At this point I decided to create the project locally:

               cargo new nanomsg_test --bin